anupamdutta/anupamdutta.github.io/iv-finder.md

       <div class="iv-container">

         <p class="subtext">
-          This is a proprietary Implied Volatility decoder designed for Index options like Nifty50.
+          This is a proprietary Implied Volatility decoder designed for Index options like Nifty50 and SENSEX.
         </p>

         <div class="iv-grid">